script3/soroban-governor/docs/architecture.md

 ## Overview

 Soroban Governor is made up of two primary contracts: Governor and Voter.
 The Governor is the core contract that is responsible for proposal and treasury management.
-The Voter is an extension contract that manages voting power and delegation.
+The Voter is an extension token contract that manages voting power and delegation.
 The protocol is purposefully designed such that the DAO token is a Stellar Asset, but the Voter contract can be used with any CAP-41 compliant token.

 ### System Diagram